Wedding Photography at Bromley Civic Centre/Register Office

 Happily, biodegradable confetti is allowed within the grounds of the Old Palace.
 There is a perfect place to do this sequence in the gardens, where the steps lead down to the lower lawn.
 It’s also an excellent time to take shots of all the guests congratulating the couple with hugs, kisses and the odd handshake.

-Usually, guests want to congratulate the newlyweds straight after exiting the building into the garden.
-This generally happens naturally, but sometimes they’ll need some prompting.
+Usually, guests want to congratulate the newlyweds straight after exiting the building and entering the garden.
+This generally happens naturally, but sometimes, they’ll need some prompting.

-Biodegradable confetti is allowed in the grounds of the Old Palace.
+Biodegradable confetti is allowed on the grounds of the Old Palace.

 Weddings are laden with memorable moments, and on no occasion is there so much love.
-The congratulations are a special time, and I’m particularly vigilant to capture as many hugs and kisses as I can.
+The congratulations are a special time, and I’m particularly vigilant to capture as many hugs and kisses as possible.

 Portraits in the Garden of the Old Bromley Palace

-Most couples I photograph want mainly natural shots, but the majority also require staged group portraits outside their wedding venue.
+Most couples I photograph want mainly natural shots but require staged group portraits outside their wedding venue.
 There is time for these in the expansive gardens after the ceremony.
 I have the couple make a list beforehand to ensure things go smoothly and carry out this photography with minimal fuss.

 The Georgian exterior is a fantastic backdrop against which to take the family portraits.